Arrow icon

 How to Start Running for Beginners

-Beginning a running program is not as easy as “get out of the house and start running.”
-Of course, any new exercise routine requires planning to ensure we do it safely, without pain or injuries.
-Forget about the old adage “no pain, no gain”, “no pain, no injury” is more accurate.
-In this article we provide a training plan for novice runners.
+Starting a running program is more than just getting out of the house and starting to run.
+Any new exercise routine requires careful planning to ensure it's done safely, without pain or injuries.
+Forget about the old adage "no pain, no gain".
+The more accurate phrase is "no pain, no injury".
+In this article, we provide a training plan for novice runners.

 Each person, their body, and training objectives are different.
-This 10 week running plan is designed to help work up to a 30 minute non-stop run.
+This 10-week running plan is designed to help you work up to a 30-minute non-stop run.
 Feel free to modify it and adapt it to your personal needs.

 Begin with Stretching